IvanVatov/time_track_transfer/README.md

 # time_track_transfer

-Web/Desktop app which allows you to transfer your Jira tickets as time records in Toggl.
+Windows Flutter app which allows you to transfer your Jira tickets as time records in Toggl.

 ## Getting Started